 A table of 20 cat idioms for natural English

-Cat got your tongue is an expression we use as an exclamation or as a response to someone.
+Cat got your tongue is one of the idioms about cats that we use as an exclamation or as a response to someone.
 We use it when the person we are talking to can’t speak usually because we have beaten them in some kind of conversation.
 For instance, if someone is saying how great they are at Swimming, but then you tell them your best swimming time is much faster than that, then they won’t be able to say anything.
 The cat has got that tongue!
 Can you use this cat idiom for anyone you know?

 Example: What?
 Has the cat got your tongue?
 Maybe you shouldn’t talk about how nice your car is because many people have better ones than yours!